oktal/lens/README.md

 - 📁 **Support for Multiple File Formats:** Query data stored in Parquet, CSV, and JSON files.
 - 🌥 **Cloud Integration:** Seamlessly connect to cloud storage services like AWS S3 or Google Cloud Storage to run SQL queries on remote datasets.
 - 💻 **Local Support:** Run SQL queries on files located on your local machine.
-- 🔎 **SQL Interface:** Use familiar SQL syntax to query and transform data.
+- 🖊 **SQL Interface:** Use familiar SQL syntax to query and transform data.
 - 📔 **Query History:** Save and replay previous SQL queries to streamline repetitive tasks.
 - 👁 **Data Visualization:** View query results in tabular format
+- 🔒 **Privacy:** No data is sent to any external service.
+Files are processed either locally or directly from your cloud provider.
-- ↬ **Export Results:** Easily export query results to CSV, JSON, or other formats.
+- 💾 **Export Results:** Easily export query results to CSV, JSON, or other formats.

 ## Installation